WildernessLabs/Meadow.CLI/CLICommands.md

 ## Utility Commands

 `MeadowCLI.exe --GetDeviceInfo --SerialPort [NameOfSerialPort]` - Outputs Meadow OS version and other device information.
+`MeadowCLI.exe --GetDeviceName --SerialPort [NameOfSerialPort]` - Reads the device name from an internal configuration file.
 `MeadowCLI.exe --ResetMeadow --SerialPort [NameOfSerialPort]` - Restarts the Meadow.OS
 `MeadowCLI.exe --EraseFlash --SerialPort [NameOfSerialPort] --KeepAlive` - Completely erase the Meadow external 32 MB flash.This includes the Meadow file system.
 Suggestion: use with the `--KeepAlive` since command takes signficant time to execute.
 `Meadow.CLI --VerifyErasedFlash --SerialPort [NameOfSerialPort] --KeepAlive` - Verifies that the Meadow's 32 MB flash has been completely erased.
 An erased flash's memory is one where all memory locations are set to 0xff.
 Suggestion: use with the `--KeepAlive` since command takes signficant time to execute.